Learn-And-Understand/LAU-C/README.md

-# Learn-C-Programming-Language
+# LAU - C Programming Language

-This is a repository for saving the results of learning C programming language.
+A repository for exploration and mastery of the C programming language.